dev-sys-do/sealci/docs/arch/monitor.md

 - `--github_token`: The token to get access to the repo
 - `--actions_path`: The path to the actions file for the pipeline

 If you provide the `--config` argument, the other options are not mandatory.
-However if they are provided, they will override the values in the config file.
+The configuration file allows one or multiple configurations.
+However if the other options are provided, they will override the values in the configuration file and launch only one monitor.

 Here are two examples of how to launch the monitoring: